-However, at that time we had already sailed twice with Carnival Cruise Lines and once with Norwegian Cruise Line and when compared with our Royal Caribbean cruise, I felt the first three cruises were better.
+However, at that time we had already sailed twice with Carnival Cruise Line and once with Norwegian Cruise Line and when compared with our Royal Caribbean cruise, I felt the first three cruises were better.

-1. Ship Size - Compared to the other ships that we sailed on - ex.
-Carnival Victory, Carnival Glory and Norwegian Dawn, the Monarch of the Seas was a smaller ship.
+1. Ship Size - Compared to the other ships that we have sailed on - e.g. Carnival Victory, Carnival Glory and Norwegian Dawn, the Monarch of the Seas was a smaller ship.
 Consequently, the ship did not have as many amenities as the other cruise ships - not as many pools, not as many dining spots, etc. However, it had enough!